Healthy Homes Assessment Maymorn

 Draught Stopping Maymorn

-If you can feel external air entering or an unobstructed draught coming from a crack or a gap that is, it is likely a crack or crack that requirements sealing in the way you can.
-Large gaps and cracks should be fixed permanently.
-Any gaps greater than 3mm that let air in or out into your house require seals.
-For instance, if an open fireplace isn’t being used, it could cause draughts, and should be sealed from.
-Landlords and property managers are responsible for ensuring that these draughts are stopped in the maximum extent imaginable.
+If you are able to feel external air flowing in or an unobstructed draught coming from a hole or gap and you are able to feel it, it is probably a gap or hole which requirements sealing in the way you can.
+Large gaps and cracks should be permanently stopped.
+Gaps greater than 3mm that let air into or out into your house need to be sealed.
+In the case of an open fireplace isn’t being used, it can create draughts.
+This should be sealed from.
+Landlords and property managers are accountable for ensuring such draughts are eliminated in the maximum extent possible.

-You don’t require to block holes or gaps that are part of the building.
-For example, tiny gaps around doors and windows might be necessary to allow for movement within the structure as the household warms and cools in order to let them be closed and opened instead of than being stuck.
-We will check all windows and doors in our Healthy Homes assessment of your rental property.
+You don’t need to block off gaps or holes which are part of the construction.
+For instance, small gaps around doors and windows could be necessary to allow for the movement of the structure as the household gets warmer and cooler, in order to let them be closed and opened instead of instead of being stuck.
+We will check all windows and doors in your Healthy Homes assessment of your rental property.

 draught stopping building inspections